 Another study published in 2011 showed that an intake of olive oil protects against many types of cancer.
 It’s not clear however whether this is due to the MUFAs or to the antioxidants components of olive oil.

-Increased olive oil consumption has also been linked to decreased risk of chronic inflammation.
-Inflammation is the root cause of major illnesses.
+Increased olive oil consumption has also been linked to decreased risk of chronic inflammation, which is the root cause of major illnesses.
 These include neurological disorders (including Parkinson’s and Alhzeimer), obesity, diabetes, arthritis and cancer.

 Olive oil facilitates overall digestion and absorption of nutrients including fat soluble vitamins.
 Also the anti-inflammatory properties, antibacterial and antimicrobial activities of olive oil also offer positive effects on gut health.
 Researchers have found olive oil compounds to have significant antibacterial activity against several strains of Helicobacter pylori, which causes peptic ulcers and gastric cancers.

-Consuming Olive oil has a wide range of protective benefits of consuming olive oil.
-However, you must remember that all fats are dense in calories.
+Consuming Olive oil has a wide range of protective benefits.
+However, you must remember that all fats are dense in calories and can cause weight gain.
 You have to make sure to use them only in moderation.
 Replace the bad fats such as butter and margarine with healthy MUFAs for a better health!